 How Long Will the Scan Take?

 You should plan on spending at least two to three hours at the imaging facility.
-There is a 60 minute resting period before imaging, and your actual scan will take approximately 15-35 minutes, depending on the type of scan you are having and the type of scanner being used.
 The results are interpreted by a trained nuclear medicine physician or radiologist and your physician will receive a written report approximately 24 to 48 hours after completion of the study.

-PET imaging is a nuclear imaging procedure.
-All molecular and nuclear imaging procedures are very safe.
-Unlike surgery, they are noninvasive, which eliminates an entire set of risks.
+- PET imaging is a nuclear imaging procedure.
+All molecular and nuclear imaging procedures are very safe and noninvasive.

 After Your PET/CT Scan